 4. Natalie Imbruglia

-Natalie Imbruglia is not only a singer-songwriter but also a model and actress.
+Our next singer, Natalie Imbruglia, is not only a singer-songwriter but also a model and actress.
 Her father is Sicilian, and her mother is English, but she was born and raised in Australia.

 Imbruglia’s second studio album, White Lilies Island, sold more than four million copies and earned a Grammy Award nomination.
-Three years after releasing her third album, Imbruglia announced a hiatus from music.
-However, she returned with the album, Come To Life a year later in 2009.
+Three years after releasing her third album, she announced a hiatus from music.
+However, she returned with the album Come to Life in 2009.

-Aside from her music career, Imbruglia is also a TV personality, and she also does philanthropic works for causes like mental health awareness, as well as breast cancer awareness and support.
+Aside from her music career, Imbruglia is also a TV personality, and she also does philanthropic work for causes like mental health awareness, as well as breast cancer awareness and support.

 5. Cody Simpson